percosis-labs/percosis/x/protorev/protorev.md

 6. Mints the optimal amount of asset to swap in from the Bank module (as determined previously)
 7. Executes the MultiHopSwapExactAmountIn with the optimal input amount for the route
 8. Burns the same amount of asset previously minted to execute the swap
-9. Redistributes the profit captured back to the Osmosis ecosystem based on Governance.
+9. Redistributes the profit captured back to the Percosis ecosystem based on Governance.

-For ecosystem context about the purpose of the module, please see the ProtoRev governance proposal discussion: [https://gov.osmosis.zone/discussion/7078-skip-x-osmosis-proposal-to-capture-mev-as-protocol-revenue-on-chain](https://gov.osmosis.zone/discussion/7078-skip-x-osmosis-proposal-to-capture-mev-as-protocol-revenue-on-chain)
+For ecosystem context about the purpose of the module, please see the ProtoRev governance proposal discussion: [https://gov.percosis.zone/discussion/7078-skip-x-percosis-proposal-to-capture-mev-as-protocol-revenue-on-chain](https://gov.percosis.zone/discussion/7078-skip-x-percosis-proposal-to-capture-mev-as-protocol-revenue-on-chain)

 # Concepts